Ras GTPase: Ras in cancer

-Mutations in the Ras family of proto-oncogenes (comprising H-Ras, N-Ras and K-Ras) are very common, being found in 20% to 30% of all human tumors.
+Mutations in the Ras family of proto-oncogenes (comprising H-Ras, N-Ras and K-Ras) are very common, being found in 20–30% of all human tumors.
 It is reasonable to speculate that a pharmacological approach that curtails Ras activity may represent a possible method to inhibit certain cancer types.
 Ras point mutations are the single most common abnormality of human proto-oncogenes.

 Ras inhibitor trans-farnesylthiosalicylic acid (FTS, Salirasib) exhibits profound anti-oncogenic effects in many cancer cell lines.

 Inappropriate activation

 Inappropriate activation of the gene has been shown to play a key role in improper signal transduction, proliferation and malignant transformation.

 Mutations in a number of different genes as well as RAS itself can have this effect.
 Oncogenes such as p210BCR-ABL or the growth receptor erbB are upstream of Ras, so if they are constitutively activated their signals will transduce through Ras.

 The tumour suppressor gene NF1 encodes a Ras-GAP – its mutation in neurofibromatosis will mean that Ras is less likely to be inactivated.
 Ras can also be amplified, although this only occurs occasionally in tumours.

 Finally, Ras oncogenes can be activated by point mutations so that the GTPase reaction can no longer be stimulated by GAP – this increases the half life of active Ras-GTP mutants.